 The cost of such protection is minimal compared to the protection it will provide.

 You can easily reduce your chances of experiencing problems with Chinese manufacturers by following the five basic steps.

 - 1. Make sure you have properly registered your intellectual property rights in the United States

 If this is not done, then you will not have anything to protect in China.
-Before you go to China, make sure that your intellectual property for injection design is protected under the laws of the United States.
+Before you go to China, make sure that your intellectual property for injection design is protected under the United States laws.

 - 2. Register your trademarks with the Chinese authorities

-A trademark registration can protect you against counterfeit goods exiting China, from your competitors applying for a trademark in China, and from your competitors becoming locked out of the Chinese market from which your own products could be exported.
+Trademark registration can protect you against counterfeit goods exiting China, from your competitors applying for a trademark in China, and your competitors becoming locked out of the Chinese market from which your own products could be exported.

 - 3. Protect your secrets in China with a written agreement

-Chinese law allows companies to contractually protect their know how and trade secrets through contracts, but they do not have a big portfolio of patents
+Chinese law allows companies to protect their know-how and trade secrets through contracts contractually, but they do not have a big portfolio of patents

 .In these agreements, issues such as non-competes and confidentiality are also addressed.
 Without such a written agreement, there is no such protection.